dotnet/roslyn/src/Metalama/doc/Modifications.md

 Tree tracker is called from several places in the code base, most interestingly from Syntax.xml.Main.Generated.cs and Syntax.xml.Syntax.Generated.cs.
 Note that if you need to modify the .Generated.cs files, you should make your changes in `SourceWriter` in the CSharpSyntaxGenerator project.

 We have also added a node in `BoundNodes.xml`.
-To make it obvious in the generated files that this node is added in Caravela, we have modified the `Model.cs` and `BoundNodeClassWriter.cs` in BoundTreeGeneratorProject.
+To make it obvious in the generated files that this node is added in Metalama, we have modified the `Model.cs` and `BoundNodeClassWriter.cs` in BoundTreeGeneratorProject.

 There are two ways the code is generated: